‘A place to stay immediately’: County Officials relocate those living in Civic Center Garage

 Bello says it’s a matter of public safety, too.

-In the past month alone, there’s been a series of alleged violet incidents.
+In the past month alone, there’s been a series of alleged violent incidents.

 Back in the fall, News 8 spoke with the Monroe County Human Services department, about what immediate actions are being taken to solve this.